Fun Sea Turtle Facts For Kids | Kidadl

 Sea turtles are a symbol of patience in many cultures.

-The sea turtle is usually spotted in different colors with camouflage patterns depending on their species.
-They are found in olive-green, yellow, greenish-brown, reddish-brown, or black colors with various patterns.
 They have streamlined shells and rounded heads with limbs and flippers that help them to make great swimmers.
 Sea turtles have internal ears, and their mouth extends way down to the esophagus and gut.

 How cute are they?

-Sea turtles are definitely cute marine creatures, especially when they are young.
+Sea turtles are cute marine creatures, especially when they are young.
 A sea turtle has an oily and glossy body, but that won't stop you from petting them.
 However, their status of being Endangered means that you should keep your distance.
 They are attractive little creatures with colorful camouflage prints.

 How do they communicate?

-For many years, scientists have considered sea turtles to be deaf because they don't have vocal cords and have internal ears.
+For many years, scientists have considered sea turtles to be deaf because they don't have vocal cords and internal ears.
 They communicate by producing low-frequency sounds or hissing sounds.

 How big are sea turtles?

 There are seven species of sea turtles present all over the world.
 The largest sea turtle is the leatherback sea turtle, at about 70-86 in (180–220 m) in length, whereas Kemp's Ridley is recorded as the smallest sea turtle species and is around 23–28 in (58–70 cm) in length.
-The average length of sea turtles is 24-28 in (62-70 cm).
-Sea turtles are five to six times bigger than bog turtles.

 How fast can a sea turtle swim?